Barcelona draws, misses another chance to take league lead

-MADRID (AP) — Barcelona missed yet another chance to reach the top in the Spanish league after blowing a two-goal lead in a 3-3 draw at Levante on Tuesday.
+Barcelona missed yet another chance to reach the top after blowing a two-goal lead in a 3-3 draw at Levante on Tuesday.

-Barcelona was up 2-0 and 3-2 but couldn’t hold on, despite knowing that a win would have put them provisionally ahead of Atlético Madrid.
+Barcelona was up 2-0 and 3-2 but couldn’t hold on, despite knowing that a win would have put the team provisionally ahead of Atlético Madrid.

 The draw left the Catalan club one point behind Atlético, which will host fifth-place Real Sociedad on Wednesday.
 Barcelona is one point ahead of defending champion Real Madrid, which visits 10th-place Granada on Thursday.